ervinb/ervinb.github.io/_posts/22-12-2016-building-phantomjs-with-docker.md

 `docker build .` twice, with a Dockerfile which has `apt-get update`, will run the update the first time, but it will reuse the cached layer on the second run.

-Armed with this knowledge, we can understand the `echo $CACHE_BUSTER` command before setting up the repository.
-It "busts" the cache, which makes sure that `apt-get install` isn't reused.
+Armed with this knowledge, we can understand the `echo $DEPENDENCY_BUSTER` and `echo $REPO_BUSTER` instructions.
+They serve to "bust" the cache, which makes sure that `apt-get install` isn't reused or the repository is fresh.
 Dependencies are a subject to change, so it's nice to have an option to reinstall the on-demand.
-When we provide a random value for `$CACHE_BUSTER` as a build-arg, the command string will change, thus busting the cache.
+It goes the same for large, long running repository fetches.
+When we provide a random value these variables as a Docker `build-arg`, the command strings will change, thus busting the cache.
 If you're using `bash`, you can use the built-in `$RANDOM` variable to pass a random number like so:

 ```
-$ docker build --build-arg CACHE_BUSTER=$RANDOM .
+$ docker build --build-arg DEPENDENCY_BUSTER=$RANDOM .
 ```

-This assures that the anything below `echo` will not use the layer cache.
-When passing a value for `$CACHE_BUSTER` we get a fresh set of build dependencies, otherwise we use the ones stored in the cached layer.
+Anything below `RUN echo $DEPENDENCY_BUSTER` will not use the layer cache.
+When passing a value for `$DEPENDENCY_BUSTER` we get a fresh set of build dependencies, otherwise we use the ones stored in the cached layer.

-In a nutshell, to have effective Docker layer caching, moving parts go to the bottom, static files and dependencies to on top.
+This was an example to show you how you can thoughtfully re-use your layers.
+In a nutshell, to have effective Docker layer caching, moving parts go to the bottom, static files and dependencies go on top.
+Plus, you have an option to set up markers at specific stages, for smart layer re-use.

+## Running the image

+Once we have baked the image, the last step to is to run it.
+In the Dockerfile above, we have a [CMD](https://docs.docker.com/engine/reference/builder/#/cmd) instruction call, meant to execute the compilation process.

+# info about cmd versions exec, shell, param
+# use env vanrs parsing for demo

  # extract data from container
  # the run command will mount a new dir (not pre-created) and pooplate it after build